ladak100/ladak100.github.io/todayi.md

 #### May 2024
 Thursday May 2th, 2024:
 - Today, I relapsed for 8 hours.
 WAFUD
-- Today, I stared and scrolled endlessly eyes glued and burning
+- Today, I stared and scrolled endlessly eyes glued and burning. so aids aids aids aids day. like one of those fats from walle, like a literal hunchback monkey

 Wednesday May 1th, 2024:
 - Today, I had fun chatting with some coworkers